syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 ## Working with color space in graphics

-You can set the color spaces to the particular object in the PDF document using ColorSpace property in PdfGraphics class.
+You can set the color spaces to the particular object in the PDF document by using the ColorSpace property in PdfGraphics class.

-The below code illustrates how to use the color spaces in particular objects in new PDF document.
+The following code illustrates how to use the color spaces in particular objects in new PDF document.

 {% highlight c# %}
 C#:

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfDocument pdfDocument = new PdfDocument();

-//Add a page to the PDF document.
+//Adds a page to the PDF document.

 PdfPage pdfPage = pdfDocument.Pages.Add();

-//Acquire graphics of the page.
+//Acquires graphics of the page.

 PdfGraphics graphics = pdfPage.Graphics;